Calendar-Blu-ray

 The Umbrellas of Cherbourg

-(1964 — France) The angelically beautiful Catherine Deneuve was launched to stardom by this dazzling musical heart-tugger from Jacques Demy.
+(1964 — France) photo for The Umbrellas of Cherbourg The angelically beautiful Catherine Deneuve was launched to stardom by this dazzling musical heart-tugger from Jacques Demy.
 She plays an umbrella-shop owner’s delicate daughter, glowing with first love for a handsome garage mechanic, played by Nino Castelnuovo.
 When the boy is shipped off to fight in Algeria, the two lovers must grow up quickly.
 Exquisitely designed in a kaleidoscope of colors, and told entirely through lilting songs by the great composer Michel Legrand, “The Umbrellas of Cherbourg” is one of the most revered and unorthodox movie musicals of all time.
 Formats: 4K UHD + Blu-ray, with new 4K digital restoration, undertaken by Ciné-Tamaris and approved by Mathieu Demy, director Jacques Demy’s son, with 5.0 surround DTS-HD Master Audio soundtrack.
 One 4K UHD disc of the film and one Blu-ray with the film and special features.
 Extras: Read more here.
 (The Criterion Collection).

 May 13